 One of the volunteers who will be working during the festival is Anthony DiCola, who moved to Park City from Boston, Mass., a decade ago.

 "I've been volunteering at the Eccles Center for the past 10 festivals," DiCola said after he checked in on Tuesday.
-"I initially volunteered because I was new to Park City and thought it would be a good way to meet people and see the festival."

 He loved the experience.

 "I have volunteered every year since then," he said.
 "I enjoy the people, the events and the movies.
 [The Sundance Film Festival] is a great scene and I love it."

 A new face this year is Cecilia Korman, who hails from Philadelphia, Penn.

 "I've wanted to do this for years and years and years," Korman said.
 "I retired this year and finally decided to leave my husband for 16 days and came out.
 I am so psyched."